jz393/jz393.github.io/writing/8-quiet-second-love.md

 empty thoughts, empty ambitions
 months of mindless distractions
 aimlessly wandering town again
-i noticed you in a small cafe
+suddenly i noticed you in a small cafe

 we caught up quickly
 i spoke for the first time